Lars Eriksson (footballer, born 1965): Return to Hammarby IF

 During the 1998 Allsvenskan midseason he returned to his native country, signing a deal with his first professional club Hammarby in July the same year.
 After returning with an injury, Eriksson's comeback would however be postponed up until the season of 1999, when he also was appointed captain of the team.

 In 2001, he won Allsvenskan for the second time in his career.
 Hammarby secured the title from a victory against Örgryte IS on 21 October, on the second to last match day of the campaign.
 As he already had decided on retiring after the season, Eriksson was praised by the fans at the home ground Söderstadion together with then manager Sören Cratz, who also were to leave the club.

 After the season, he was voted goalkeeper of the year at the annual Fotbollsgalan, hosted by the Swedish Football Association.
 In 2004, Eriksson was voted as Hammarby's sixth biggest profile throughout the history of the club.

 International career

 Lars Eriksson debuted for the Swedish under-21 national team against England in 1986.
 He would later win 15 caps for the team, making his final appearances during the 1990 UEFA European Under-21 Championship.

-He made his debut for the senior national team on January 12 in 1988, starting in a 4-1 win against East Germany in Maspalomas.
+He made his debut in the national senior team on January 12 in 1988, starting in a 4-1 win over East Germany in Maspalomas.
 In total he would play 17 matches for his country up until 1995, often being used as bench cover for Thomas Ravelli.
 He took part in several major tournaments, the 1988 Summer Olympics, 1990 FIFA World Cup, 1994 FIFA World Cup and Euro 1992.